Introduction

 Fees to plan for (beyond the property price)

-Buyers often budget for the flat price and forget the “closing costs”.
+Many buyers budget only for the flat price and forget the closing costs.
 To keep your resale smooth, plan for these buckets:

 If you treat these as part of the deal from day one, you avoid the common situation where the buyer is “ready to register” but suddenly short on the final cash needed for duties and transfers.